Taiwan reports China's largest incursion yet to air defence zone | Law-Order

 Seventy-one Chinese air force aircraft including fighter jets and drones entered Taiwan's air defence identification zone in the past 24 hours, the island's government said on Monday, the largest reported incursion to date.
 Of the aircraft, 43 also crossed the Taiwan Strait's median line, an unofficial buffer between the two sides that lies within the defence zone, Taiwan's Defence Ministry said in a report, as Beijing continues military activities close to the Chinese-claimed island.

-"The more preparations we make, the less likely there will be rash attempts of aggression.
-The more united we are, the stronger and safer Taiwan would become," Tsai told a military ceremony on Monday.
+"We (U.S.) will continue to assist Taiwan in maintaining a sufficient self-defense capability in line with our long-standing commitments and consistent with our one China policy," the White House National Security Council said on Monday.
 During the latest incursion, several Chinese planes, mostly fighter jets, briefly crossed the median line in the sensitive Taiwan Strait before returning to China, according to a map provided by Taiwan's defence ministry.
 Seven Chinese navy ships were also detected near Taiwan, the ministry said.

 China's military also sent early warning, electronic-warfare and antisubmarine aircraft, as well as drones, into Taiwan's southern air defence identification zone, or ADIZ, according to the report, which detailed Chinese activities near Taiwan over the 24 hours to 6 a.m.
 (2200 GMT on Sunday).
 Taipei has complained of repeated missions by the Chinese air force over the last two years, often in southern areas of its ADIZ.